-Adherence to the provisions of this manual is mandatory and any noncompliance may result in the suspension or revocation of the approval granted
+Adherence to the provisions of this manual is mandatory and any non-compliance may result in the suspension or revocation of the approval granted.

-Any comments and recommendations should be forwarded to the Deputy Director of Civil Aviation (Regulatory) of the Department of Civil Aviation of Mauritius
+Any comments and recommendations should be forwarded to the Director of Civil Aviation, Department of Civil Aviation of Mauritius.

-I.POKHUN
+I POKHUN

-Ag Director of Civil Aviation
+Director of Civil Aviation